 Instructions

 • Form the dough into a flat disc and cut it in half.
-Wrap one in plastic wrap while you roll out the other to prevent it from drying out.
+Wrap one in plastic wrap or cover with a damp towel while you roll out the other to prevent it from drying out.

 Last step!
 If you make this, please leave a review letting us know how it was!